-Seed supports deploying AWS CDK apps with Serverless Stack Framework (SST).
+Seed supports deploying AWS CDK apps with SST.
 SST makes it easy to build serverless apps by using CDK constructs to define your infrastructure.
 And you can use it alongside your Serverless Framework services.

 The fastest way to deploy CDK apps